sinabehmanesh/CoreApi-k8s/README.md

 * laravel FPM Api

 ## CoreApi
-CoreApi Directory hosts the source code with all of the configurations required. it does host a Dockerfile that is a Container in API Deployment.
+CoreApi Directory hosts the source code with all of the configurations required. it does host a Dockerfile that is a Container in API Deployment. <br />
 .env file can be configured using configMap.

 ### CoreApi Dockerfile
+Core api dockerfile is using php frpm as base Image(**8.2**) <br />
+this Dockerfile can be change to add nginx as proxy pass for FPM socket. depends on the Production plan. a simple nginx installation and proxy pass on \ location block will get the job done. <br />
-Core api dockerfile is using php frpm as base Image(**8.2**) you can add php extentions and more configuration as you need. feel free to add more content such as changing user, workdir, multistaging and etc.
+you can add php extentions and more configuration as you need.

 ## API
 API directory is where the laravel api deployment and its service is configured.